Altice's ambitions for U.S. undimmed after Time Warner Cable setback

-PARIS (Reuters) - Patrick Drahi, the billionaire owner of deal-hungry European telecoms group Altice ATCE.AS, will not let missing out on Time Warner Cable TWC.N dissuade him from further expansion in the United States, people familiar with the situation said.
+PARIS, May 26 (Reuters) - Patrick Drahi, the billionaire owner of deal-hungry European telecoms group Altice, will not let missing out on Time Warner Cable dissuade him from further expansion in the United States, people familiar with the situation said.

-But the 51-year-old Franco-Israeli businessman was beaten to the finishing line by Charter Communications (CHTR.O), backed by his mentor turned rival, cable tycoon John Malone.
+But the 51-year-old Franco-Israeli businessman was beaten to the finishing line by Charter Communications, backed by his mentor turned rival, cable tycoon John Malone.

 Charter has offered to buy Time Warner Cable for $56 billion, seeking to combine the No. 3 and No. 2 U.S. cable operators if regulators agree.